aidev0410/Vite-React-Express-Typescript-Template/README.md

 # Vite React Express Typescript Template

-Build a template of fullstack web application using Vite, React, Express and Typescript.
+A template for building fullstack web application using Vite, React, Express and Typescript.

 ## Tasks